 Painting Program Highlights

 Painting students take extensive courses in art history, design, drawing, and introductory courses in painting which provides a foundation for the development of a personal body of painting that is conceptually and formally informed.
 This major teaches students how to think creatively for themselves and prepares them for a lifelong engagement with the world of art.

 - Develop a sophisticated set of technical skills over a variety of media

 - Envision and execute a personal voice through a body of work and exhibit a cohesive body of work

 - Introduce an esthetic initiative into a wider public community

-The faculty in Painting have exhibited locally, and internationally.
+The faculty have exhibited locally, and internationally.
 Their work factors into major collections, including the Burchfield-Penney Museum, and the Albright-Knox Art Gallery.